aws-samples/sample-Serverless-Cost-Effective-Data-Archiving-Restoration/README.md

 ### 🔐 Archiving Process

 1. **Trigger Archival**
-   The on-premises system triggers the `/archive` API with a manifest containing file count and total size.
+   The on-premises/Any external system triggers the `/archive` API with a manifest containing file count and total size to start archival process.

 2. **Archive Lambda Function**
    - Validates the incoming request.
-   - Submits an AWS Batch job with file details for processing.
+   - Submits an AWS Batch job which create a ECS containers and start archival process.

 3. **AWS Batch (Fargate) Archival Job**
    - Retrieves files from the source S3 bucket.